 Dr Heidarzadeh has extensive engineering experiences and was involved in the design and construction of a number of world-class mega infrastructures while working as a senior consulting engineer with Mahab International Consulting Engineering Company (Iran) and the Port and Airport Research Institute (Japan).
 These projects include extension of Coastal Seawalls, Mega-Embankment Dams and Reservoirs, Underground Tunnels and Metro Infrastructures.
 Involvement in such mega-infrastructures has given Dr Heidarzadeh the capability of understanding the complexities of infrastructures development projects and the associated complicated engineering problems.
 Some of these complex problems faced during these engineering projects have been outlined in his international peer-reviewed journal articles; click here for details.

 Dr Heidarzadeh is an outstanding engineering lecturer through his constructivist teaching philosophy which combines theory and practice in his teaching of engineering materials.
-His engineering lectures are well supported by his tremendous engineering practical experience which attracted many students in Brunel University and beyond.
+His engineering lectures are well supported by his tremendous engineering practical experience which attracted many students in the UK and overseas.
 Dr Heidarzadeh has achieved the highest teaching qualifications in the United Kingdom and is a Fellow of the Higher Education Academy (FHEA) in the UK.

 Research projects and grants: